Visit our partner company, Trigger

-on the market, many of which are written by clinicians in the field.
-As the title would suggest they often provide advice in order to help a person alleviate the symptoms they are experiencing.
-Self-help books will also help you learn more about the condition you may think you have, will teach you about the process of treatment and will sometimes provide you with information for charities and support groups.
+which are written by clinicians in the field, as well as individuals who have lived experience of mental illness.
+As the title would suggest, they often provide advice in order to help a person alleviate the symptoms they are experiencing.
+Our self-help books will also help you learn more about the condition you may think you have, will teach you about the process of treatment and will sometimes provide you with information for charities and support groups.
 Another useful feature in a number of self-help books is they provide screening tools and questionnaires which you can complete yourself to help you gauge the severity of your condition.
 This can then help you decide whether to attempt treatment yourself or whether to seek professional help.
 These measures can also be used to track your progress throughout the treatment you choose.

 Diet and Exercise

 It has been found that people with a mental health problem tend to either over eat or under eat and so it is important to be aware of this.
 It can be difficult to feel motivated to make a healthy meal or exercise when you feel distressed, or down, but eating regular healthy meals can be an important step on the road to recovery.
 Having more energy will help combat lethargic feelings caused by some mental health conditions; therefore it is advised to reduce the number of saturated fats that are being consumed and to increase the amount of fruit and vegetables being consumed.
 Linking in with an improved diet is the need for exercise.
 Exercising has a number of physical benefits but it also releases a chemical called dopamine which can help to increase your mood.

 It is important to note that excessive monitoring of food intake and diet as well as excessive exercise can be symptoms of a number of mental health conditions and can be dangerous.
 If you are unsure of your dietary requirements then it may be useful to discuss this with a nutritionist.